rccordell/s25bbb/pages/assignments/grade-contracts.md

 2. Take no more than one information overload day during the semester.
 3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/pages/syllabus/).
 4. Contribute all [discussion preparation commonplace book entries](/pages/assignments/commonplace-book/) except for one
-5. Complete four of six [book lab reports](/pages/assignments/book-labs/)
+5. Complete six of nine [book lab reports](/pages/assignments/book-labs/)
 6. Complete an exemplary [(Better) Book Project](/pages/assignments/book-project/), meeting all specified deadlines, and presenting your project in the final week of the semester.

 ### "B" Contract